Yael Kanarek

-Background
+Background and education

 Born in New York and raised in Israel, Kanarek returned to New York in 1991 for art school and began exhibiting in galleries.
 Kanarek was a leading figure in the early days of the internet art scene in New York and collaborated for over ten years with Eyebeam, where she founded and led the Upgrade!, an international network of artists and curators concerned with art, technology and activism.

 Kanarek has been developing an integrated media project called World of Awe since 1995.
 At the core of World of Awe is "The Traveler's Journal"—an original narrative that uses the ancient genre of the traveler's tale to explore connections between storytelling, travel, memory and technology.
 Her pioneering online art practice was featured in 2002 Whitney Biennial, which included a World of Awe portal and a series of related drawings.
 In that same year, she was also commissioned by the SF MoMA and Turbulence.org to continue its development online.